-In accordance with section 21(2) of the FHOG Act, an applicant must give written notice to the Commissioner within 30 days of becoming aware they will be unable to comply with the residence requirements.
-The applicant must either repay the grant, apply for a repayment arrangement, or apply to vary the residence requirements.
-A penalty may be imposed for failure to comply with these requirements.
+Section 21(2) of the FHOG Act requires an applicant to give written notice to the Commissioner within 30 days after becoming aware they will be unable to comply with the residence requirements.
+Following this notice, the applicant must either repay the amount of the grant, make an application for the Commissioner to approve a repayment arrangement, or make an application for a variation of the residence requirements.
+A penalty may be imposed for failure to comply with these requirements.11

-If the FHOR has been applied to the eligible transaction, regardless of whether the grant has been received, and the applicant:
+Where the FHOR has been applied to the eligible transaction, regardless of whether the grant has been received, and the applicant:

-- applies for and receives a variation to the residence requirements liability to duty at the FHOR remains applicable or - applies for but does not receive a variation to the residence requirements liability to duty will be reassessed at the general rate or - fails to comply with the residence requirements and doesn't notify the Commissioner of that fact - liability to duty will be reassessed at the general rate, and penalty tax may be applied.
+- applies for and receives a variation to the residence requirements liability to duty at the FHOR remains applicable or - applies for but does not receive a variation to the residence requirements liability to duty will be reassessed at the residential rate or - fails to comply with the residence requirements and does not notify the Commissioner of that fact - liability to duty will be reassessed at the residential rate and penalty tax may be applied.

-Commissioner's practice
+Commissioner's Practice

-- 1. The Commissioner will consider varying the residence requirements if there are good reasons to do so. - 1.1 A reduction to the prescribed six-month residence period will be considered if: - 1.1.1 the applicant acquired the property with the intention of making it their principal place of residence during the take up period and - 1.1.2 the applicant made the property their principal place of residence during the take up period and - 1.1.3 there are good reasons why the applicant could not complete the required residence period. - 1.2 An extension to the prescribed 12-month take up period will be considered if: - 1.2.1 the applicant acquired the property with the intention of making it their principal place of residence during the take up period and - 1.2.2 after entering into the contract to acquire the property, a change in the applicant's circumstances prevented them from taking up residence during that period and - 1.2.3 the applicant has made or will make the property their principal place of residence.
+- 1. The Commissioner will give consideration to varying the residence requirements if there are good reasons to do so. - 1.1 A reduction to the prescribed six month residence period will be considered where: - 1.1.1 the applicant acquired the property with the intention of making it their principal place of residence within the take up period and - 1.1.2 the applicant made the property their principal place of residence during the take up period and - 1.1.3 there are good reasons why the applicant could not complete the required residence period. - 1.2 An extension to the prescribed 12 month take up period will be considered where: - 1.2.1 the applicant acquired the property with the intention of making it their principal place of residence within the take up period and - 1.2.2 after entering into the contract to acquire the property, a change in the applicant's circumstances prevented the applicant from taking up residence during that period and - 1.2.3 the applicant has made or will make the property their principal place of residence.